Last updated 27 March 2023

 This phone call is important as it helps us prepare for your arrival.

 For any COVID-19 related questions and other enquiries related to your admission please contact our Maternity Services Manager Monday – Friday between 8.00am and 4.00pm on 08 8375 5688.

-Can I have my partner AND another support person or doula with me during childbirth?
+Can I have my partner AND another support person with me during childbirth?